nfoste82/GPURayTracing/README.md

 # Path Tracing using Compute Shaders
 3D path-tracer running in a GPU compute shader in Unity, it does **not** require RT hardware (DXR/RT cores) or CUDA.
 Full disclosure that LLMs were used to assist during the later work on this project.
+This is a solo hobby project, not really intended for commericial use as there are better alternatives out there, like LuxRender.

 ## Features:
 * GPU compute-shader path tracing for spheres and triangle meshes